MrPowers/neapowers/content/investing/ray-dalio.md

 Dalio says we have a supply/demand issue of bonds.
 We're going to have to sell a lot of bonds.
 The people that buy bonds already have a lot of American bonds and the Chinese financial markets are becoming more attractive.
 Dalio doesn't think there will be enough demand to buy those bonds.
 The Fed might need to keep on buying - classic monetary inflation.

-Summers thinks we're on a problematic course, but it won't well.
+Summers thinks we're on a problematic course.
 The balance of risks is on the too much liquidity, too overheated.
 He thinks there are these risks elsewhere too, but the US is the most vulerable.

 GDP is growing fast and we have epic labor shortages.
 Creating this much liquidity to respond to an major output gap would be very different.
 Doing this during a labor shortage seems intensely problematic.